 The intersecting influences of financial volatility, food insecurities and climate change mean that more than ever before, public health is a global issue.
 Public health concerns continue to include social inequality, economic and environmental changes, political challenges, and issues of human rights.
-The Masters in Public Health course at York offers the chance for students to get a solid grounding in public health through a training in public health history and practice, epidemiology and research methods whilst at the same time training that will enable them to incorporate a wider global vision of public health.
-The optional modules allow students the choice of focussing on research methodologies, economics, social science in relation to health and global public health and health policy.
+The Masters in Public Health (MPH) course at York offers the chance for students to get a solid grounding in this field through training in public health history and practice, epidemiology, and research methods.
+At the same time, this education will enable them to understand and incorporate a wider global vision of public health.
+The optional modules allow students the choice of focussing on research methodologies, economics, social science in relation to health, global public health, and health policy.

-The MPH is run with association with the Hull York Medical School (HYMS) and is a member of the Association of Schools of Public Health in the European Region (ASPHER)
+The MPH is run in association with the Hull York Medical School (HYMS) and is a member of the Association of Schools of Public Health in the European Region (ASPHER).

 Who is the course for?

-The public health training offered at York is suitable for students from a wide variety of disciplines who plan to work either as public health practitioners, to become researchers, to work in governmental or non-governmental organisations, or to go on to study medicine or to pursue PhD studies.
-It also provides a solid foundation for those planning to take the membership examination of the Faculty of Public Health.
+The public health training offered at York is suitable for students from a wide variety of disciplines who plan to work as public health practitioners, to become researchers, to work in governmental or non-governmental organisations, to go on to study medicine or to pursue PhD studies.
+The course also provides a solid foundation for those planning to take the membership examination of the Faculty of Public Health.

 The course is modular and provides a range of compulsory and optional modules that will equip students with the necessary knowledge and skills by improving their understanding of: